- Jody W. Deming

 - Gordon “Max” Showalter, Will defend his Master’s Degree on Feb 21, 2017 completing his work on bacterial swimming behaviors (motility) in cold and subzero temperatures to help understand microbial colonization of sea ice and pursue the use of motility as a biosignature in extreme and extraterrestrial environments. (gshowalt AT uw DOT edu).
 Check out his Town Hall talk.
 He attended NSF’s 10th Antarctic Biology Training Program at Palmer Station this summer 2016.

 UW Astrobiology Rotation Students/Visiting Students

-- Regina Carns, (UW AB program) examining the influence of extracellular polysaccharides on ions in sea ice as it freezes with respect to freezing rate and the presence of gels. (kintner AT uw DOT edu).
+- Paul Kintner (UW AB program) examining the fractionation of bacteria in sea ice as it freezes with respect to freezing rate and the presence of gels. (kintner AT uw DOT edu).